Nur-betul/medapp/README.md

 ## Bugs

 #### Android OS
-- Attempting to schedule the date/time of reminder force closes application.
+- Attempting to schedule the date/time of reminders force closes the application.
 This behavior was recently reported in the [react-native-modal-datetime-picker](https://github.com/mmazzarolo/react-native-modal-datetime-picker) repository, to which [I also reported](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/662) the same behavior in this project since it utilizes it.
 - UI/UX on some phones overtakes status bar.
 - UI/UX on app overtakes some phone status bars.